NirmalHettiarachchi/string_matching_using_naive_algorithm/README.md

 ```
 For example, 0 means that the pattern matches position 0 in the text.

-## Installation
+## Use the Program

-To execute this program, you should have Python installed.
-Then, navigate to the directory containing the "main.py" file and use the following command to run the program:
+To run this program, you should have Python installed.
+Then, navigate to the directory containing the "main.py" file and use the following command to run the program (You can also adjust the **NUM_TESTS** variable based on the number of test cases you possess.):

 ```
 python main.py